TomVer99/FHICT-typst-template/documentation/manual.typ

 }.

 It may work with other versions of Typst, but it is recommended to use the specified version(s) for optimal compatibility.

+= Cover image

+The image on the cover was made by "unheeding_heathen" for this project.

+Copyright © 2025 unheeding_heathen.
+Licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+You may share this image for non-commercial purposes, with credit, and without modification.
+Full licence text: #link("https://creativecommons.org/licenses/by-nc-nd/4.0/")[#text(fill: blue)[https://creativecommons.org/licenses/by-nc-nd/4.0/]]

 #pagebreak()
 = Functions